A-lyc/blog/server/README.md

-# 现碰到的问题
+# server-new

-1. model update 事件不触发
+A quick description of server-new.